 A general rule of thumb when searching for high quality CBD oils is to make sure that the term “CBD” or “cannabidiol” is prominently displayed on the label or description of a product.
-You also may see a note about “phytocannabinoids.”
+You also may see a note about “phytocannabinoids” or full-spectrum hemp oil.
 If you see no mention of cannabinoids, then the “hemp oil” is more than likely hemp seed oil rather than CBD oil.
 The distinction between these two is critical, as each of these oils serves a different purpose and has varying effects.
 If you’re looking to buy hemp oils or CBD products, read the fine print and look for lab test results so you know exactly what product you are getting.

 The seeds of hemp plants are rich in essential fatty acids, like omega-3 and omega-6, and also contain a plethora of vitamin E and minerals, like calcium and magnesium.
 When the hemp seeds are pressed to extract their oil, the final result is commonly dark in appearance and can be ingested or applied topically to reap the benefits of its valuable nutrients.
-Hemp seed oil may also reduce your risk of heart disease, since omega-3s have been shown to decrease blood pressure, slow the buildup of plaque in arteries, and reduce your chance of heart attack and stroke.
+Hemp oil benefits the heart as well, since it may reduce your risk of heart disease thanks to omega-3s, which have been shown to decrease blood pressure, slow the buildup of plaque in arteries, and reduce your chance of heart attack and stroke.

 CBD is known for its analgesic properties, and this potential defines the separation between hemp oil and CBD oil.
 These oil products are both primarily extracted from industrial hemp, except hemp seeds are not rich in CBD.
 Any substance derived only from the seeds of hemp plants will not produce relaxation or pain relieving effects that many consumers have described experiencing with CBD products.
 It’s possible that there is CBD within hemp seeds, but oil obtained from pressing these seeds will not contain any significant amount of CBD to have a noticeable impact on the person using the oil.

 You may want to consult your doctor before introducing cannabis extracts into your system, especially if you take any existing medications.
 When looking for products that contain CBD, remember that CBD oils are extracted from hemp plants, but not all hemp oils contain CBD.
-If it’s not clear the the product contains CBD, you can always ask the company to determine what kind of “hemp oil” they sell.
+If it’s not clear that the product contains CBD, you can always ask the company to determine what kind of “hemp oil” they sell.